The Boolean SATisfiability Problem and the orthogonal group $O(n)$: Clauses and Totally Null Planes of

-Moreover each of the $2^{n-k}$ elements of the expansion of $\psi_{z_j}$ (\ref{formula_psi_z_j_EFB}) is a simple spinor which MTNP contains the $k$ null vectors of $M(z_j)$ with a combination of the other possible $n-k$ null vectors; in this fashion $M(z_j)$ is contained in all the $2^{n-k}$ MTNP of this expansion and is thus the $k$TNP corresponding precisely to the intersection of these $2^{n-k}$ MTNP of \mysetM{}; we have thus proved: \begin{MS_Corollary} Given a clause $z_j$ made by $k < n-2$ literals then its $k$TNP $M(z_j)$ (\ref{M_z_j_def}) is the intersection of the $2^{n-k}$ MTNP of \mysetM{} forming $\psi_{z_j}$ (\ref{formula_psi_z_j_EFB}). \end{MS_Corollary}
+Moreover each of the $2^{n-k}$ elements of the expansion of $\psi_{z_j}$ (\ref{formula_psi_z_j_EFB}) is a simple spinor which MTNP contains the $k$ null vectors of $M(z_j)$ with a combination of the other possible $n-k$ null vectors; in this fashion $M(z_j)$ is contained in all the $2^{n-k}$ MTNP of this expansion and is thus the $k$TNP corresponding precisely to the intersection of these $2^{n-k}$ MTNP of \mysetM{}; we have thus proved the following Corollary. \begin{MS_Corollary} The $k$TNP $M(z_j)$ (\ref{M_z_j_def}), associated to a clause $z_j$ with $k < n-2$ literals, is the intersection of the $2^{n-k}$ MTNP of \mysetM{} associated to the Fock basis expansion of spinor $\psi_{z_j}$ (\ref{formula_psi_z_j_EFB}). \end{MS_Corollary}